mircealungu/mircea/notes/thoughtstream.md

 April 7

 If we are serious about sustainability, we will have to encourage people to read more.
-It should not be necessary to create a series with 30 episodes, that costs a ton of money, and wastes a ton of resources to stream, just in order to re-tell the story from a book.
+It should not be necessary to create a series with 30 episodes, that costs more 150 million dollars just in order to re-tell the story from one book.
+Why do you need to see the story on screen, when you could read and see it in your mind's eye?
 What's wrong with imagination?
-Why do you need to see the story on screen, when you could read and see it in your mind's eye?

 5 April